ravendb/docs/Chapter05.rst

 Map / Reduce indexes
 ********************************

+In this chapter:

+* What is map / reduce?
+* How map / reduce works in RavenDB?
+* Creating and querying map / reduce indexes
+* Where should we use map / reduce indexes?

 .. _MapReduce:

 One of the biggest hurdles for NoSQL databases has always been the perception that map/reduce is such a hard topic.